adonisjs/ace/.github/CONTRIBUTING.md

 ## Coding style

-Majority of AdonisJs core packages are written in Typescript.
+Majority of AdonisJS core packages are written in Typescript.
 Having a brief knowledge of Typescript is required to contribute to the core.
-[Learn more](https://adonisjs.com/coding-style) about the same.

 ## Fix bugs by creating PR's